satnamSandhu2001/stackjet/README.md

 ## Overview

-A powerful, lightweight deployment automation tool written in Go for streamlined Git-based deployments. `stackjet` is perfect for automating server deployments with minimal configuration.
+A powerful, lightweight deployment automation tool written in Go for streamlined Git-based deployments. `stackjet` is perfect for automating server deployments with minimal configuration and aims to support multiple technology stacks including Node.js, Golang, Java, Python and PHP.

 ## ✨ Features

 - **Git-based Deployments**: Automatically pull latest changes from your Git repository
 - **Branch Management**: Switch between branches seamlessly during deployment
 - **Smart Updates**: Only deploy when there are actual changes to pull
+- **Custom Commands**: Configurable build, start, and post-deployment commands
 - **Verbose Logging**: Detailed output for debugging and monitoring
 - **Force Reset**: Clean slate deployments with git reset functionality
-- **Flexible Configuration**: Customizable working directories, branches, and remotes
+- **Flexible Configuration**: Customize StackJet's behavior based on your needs and preferences

 ## 🛠 Installation